queryluke/masseffect-5e-data/text/en/species/drell.md

 ---
 name: Drell
+speedColor: >-
+  Their light frames and wiry strength make drell slightly faster than other species.
 alignment: >-
   Their religious influences set the Drell firmly in a trend towards lawful neutral, but this is often dependent on their station in life and career.